MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/skype-for-business-online-service-description/skype-for-business-online-service-description.md

 |Windows PowerShell  <br/> |Ja  <br/> |Ja  <br/> |Ja  <br/> |
 |Skype for Business Online Berichterstellung im Microsoft 365 Admin Center  <br/> |Nein  <br/> |Nr.<sup>4</sup> <br/> |Nr.<sup>4</sup> <br/> |

 > <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 Lync 2013 Basic is available for all customers.
 Der lync Basic-Desktop Client ist eine lokal installierte Anwendung, die Anwesenheitsinformationen, Chatnachrichten und Konferenzfeatures für Pläne bereitstellt, die Skype for Business Online umfassen.
-Microsoft 365 Apps für Unternehmen und Office 365 Enterprise E3 umfassen die vollständige Skype for Business (lync)-Anwendung, die zusätzliche Features wie erweiterte Telefonie-Unterstützung und Archivierungs &amp; Kompatibilitätsfunktionen umfasst.
+Microsoft 365 Apps für Unternehmen und Office 365 E3 umfassen die vollständige Skype for Business (lync)-Anwendung, die zusätzliche Features wie erweiterte Telefonie-Unterstützung und Archivierungs &amp; Kompatibilitätsfunktionen umfasst.
 A Skype for Business Online license must be assigned for each user.
 Weitere Informationen zu lync Basic-Funktionen finden Sie unter [Desktop Client comparison tables for lync Server 2013](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables).
 <br/><sup>2</sup> ein Skype for Business Online Plan 1-Benutzer kann an einer Freigabesitzung teilnehmen, wenn der Benutzer von einem Skype for Business Online-Plan 2-Benutzer eingeladen wird.
 <br/> <sup>3</sup> Archiving for Skype for Business Online depends on the Exchange In-Place Hold feature, which is not included in this plan.
 <br/><sup>4</sup> Tenants with a standalone Skype for Business Online plan can access reporting features if the tenant also has at least one active Exchange license, such as Exchange Online Plan 1 or Exchange Online Plan 2.